Skip to content

 You will see a script step recorded with a verification test added (it's shown in bold with an asterisk *):

-However, in many cases you only want to verify certain properties.
-For example, we might want to just verify that 14 books are returned, and that the first book has the right name.
+However, in many cases, you only want to verify certain properties.
+For example, we might want to just verify that 14 books are returned and that the first book has the correct name.

-To do this, right-click on the response[14] entry to display the verification content menu:
+To do this, right-click the response[14] entry to display the verification content menu:

 clip0117